Wines for Beer Drinkers

 Whether you like German wheat beer with notes of banana and clove or Belgian wheat beer with citrusy notes, your journey into wine should begin with Chardonnay, a medium-bodied white wine.
 Word to the wise: Chardonnay can taste different depending on how it’s made.
 Unoaked Chardonnay is lighter with notes of lemon, green apple, and pineapple.
 Chardonnay that’s been aged in oak barrels is richer and features notes of buttery croissant, lemon curd, and vanilla.

 Are you a big fan of wheat beer?
-Try Bright Cellars’ Humdrum Chardonnay!
-This unoaked Chardonnay is has flavor notes citrus, similar to wheat beer.
+Try Bright Cellars’ The Latin Root Chardonnay!
+This unoaked Chardonnay from outside Barcelona has flavor notes of peach and pear, similar to wheat beer.

 If you like Amber Ale…

 Known for their malty aromas of caramel, Amber ales can have notes of toast, sugar cookies, nuts, or figs. Fans of amber ale should try Zinfandel, a red wine with notes of jam and smoke, plus a hint of cinnamon and raisins.
 You may also like an off-dry sparkling wine like Cava – Spain’s version of Champagne.